Bears, Lions seeking lift following gut-wrenching losses | WTOP

 One area working well for the Bears is their pass rush.

-Chicago is tied with the New York Jets for the NFL lead with 15 sacks, thanks to a resurgent Robert Quinn and a strong start by Khalil Mack.
+Chicago has 11 sacks, thanks to a resurgent Robert Quinn and a strong start by Khalil Mack.

-Quinn is tied for fourth in the league with four sacks, after finishing with just two in 15 games last season.
+Quinn has 3 1/2 sacks, after finishing with just two in 15 games last season.
 Mack, a three-time All-Pro, has three after getting nine in his second straight year in single digits.

 HE GETS IT